TOKYO (TR) – In 2015, Yua Mikami had a decision to make.

 “I had an image of the AV industry being one of darkness”

 Even before joining Honey Popcorn, Mikami had largely put her AV career on hold.
 In 2017, she was crowned Best Actress at the DMM Adult Awards, which marked her last appearance at a major industry-related event.
-The year before, label S1 released the last AV film starring Mikami.

 In speaking about the AV industry in general, Mikami told ShinR25.com that the general “warmth” she has experienced was surprising.